SerializeField in Unity

 But, Unity did not put back our NonSerialized Field.

-Unity normally tries to record each of the serializable fields in the class before the Hot Reload.
+Unity typically tries to record each serializable field in the class before the Hot Reload.
 However, we marked one field as NonSerialized.
 This attribute forced Unity to ignore the NonSerialized field when it recorded the class variables before the Hot Reload.

 When Unity reloaded the script, the variable is reset to the value written in the declaration: